Microsoft names CEO Satya Nadella as chairman

-June 16 (Reuters) - Microsoft Corp (MSFT.O) on Wednesday named Chief Executive Officer Satya Nadella as its new chairman, in place of John Thompson.
+(Reuters) -Microsoft Corp on Wednesday named Chief Executive Officer Satya Nadella as its new chairman, in place of John Thompson.

 Nadella, who took over as CEO in 2014 from Steve Ballmer, has been instrumental in scaling up its business including billion-dollar acquisitions like LinkedIn, Nuance Communications and ZeniMax.